-Serbia: EPS Power utility company RES Projects overview report20.
-May 2014. / News Serbia Energy
+Serbia: EPS Power utility company RES Projects overview report, News Serbia Energy

 The Tender for Preliminary revitalization project for HPP “Bistrica“ was announced, being the first in the series of revitalizations of “Lim HPPs“.
 The feasibility study for the wind turbine “Kostolac“ shows that this power plant is cost effective and that this location has better wind potential than other locations in the surrounding.